Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Optimization Landscape Results

 \subsection{Theorem \ref{t:informal_master_sparse}: Functional gradient descent is a stationary point of (constrained) in-context loss.}

-We begin by studying the stationary points of the optimization problem, under the constraint that $A_\ell=0$ in Assumption \ref{ass:full_attention}.
+We first study the stationary points of the optimization problem, under the constraint that $A_\ell=0$ in Assumption \ref{ass:full_attention}.
 This setting is interesting because of its connection to the \emph{functional gradient descent} construction in Proposition \ref{p:rkhs_descent_transformer_construction}. \begin{theorem}[Informal Statement of Theorem \ref{t:master_sparse}] Let $\th$ satisfy Assumption \ref{ass:th}, Let $\lrp{\tx{i},\ty{i}}_{i=1\ldots n+1}$ have distributions satisfying Assumptions \ref{ass:x_distribution} and \ref{ass:y_distribution}.
-Consider the optimization problem $\min_{V,B,C} f(V,B,C)$, for the in-context loss $f$ defined in \eqref{d:ICL_loss}, under the constraint that $V=\lrbb{V_\ell}_{\ell=0\ldots k}$ satisfies Assumption \ref{ass:full_attention}. \textbf{Additionally constrain $A_\ell=0$ for $\ell=0\ldots k$.} Then there exist stationary points of the constrained optimization problem which equal the functional gradient descent construction from Proposition \ref{p:rkhs_descent_transformer_construction}.
-In particular, for all $\ell=0\ldots k$,
+Consider the optimization problem $\min_{V,B,C} f(V,B,C)$, for the in-context loss $f$ defined in \eqref{d:ICL_loss}, under the constraint that $V=\lrbb{V_\ell}_{\ell=0\ldots k}$ satisfies Assumption \ref{ass:full_attention}. \textbf{Additionally constrain $A_\ell=0$ for $\ell=0\ldots k$.} Then there exist stationary points of the constrained optimization problem where, for all $\ell=0\ldots k$,